Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-Our aim now will be to prove that \eqref{eq:g24} does not hold for $\rho(A_T)$ for any sufficiently large $T$.
-This will be done while finding an asymptotically tight upper bound for \eqref{eq:g23}.
+Our aim now will be to prove that, for any sufficiently large $T$, \eqref{eq:g24} does not hold for $\rho(A_T)$.
+This will be done while finding an asymptotically sharp upper bound for \eqref{eq:g23}, which will allow us to obtain Theorem \ref{thrm:main}.

-First, we would like to characterize the eigenvectors of the matrix $T(\rho(A_T))$, which is inspired by \cite{yueh2005eigenvalues}.
+To obtain a sharp upper bound for $\rho(A_T)$, first, we would like to characterize the eigenvectors of the matrix $T(\rho(A_T))$, which is inspired by \cite{yueh2005eigenvalues}.
 In \cite{yueh2005eigenvalues}, a symbolic calculus over rings is used to analyze the eigenvalues of specific rank-two perturbations of tridiagonal matrices.
 In our case, our tridiagonal matrices also depend on one of their eigenvalues, so instead, we will assume a slightly different representation for the eigenvectors of $T(\rho(A_T))$ that will lead to a different analysis and will be more useful in our setting. \begin{lemma} Suppose $\beta <1$.
 Any eigenvalue $\lambda$ of $T(\rho(A_T))$ can be written as

 where $z$ is a (potentially complex) root of the polynomial